 - You should not discriminate or make assumptions about someone's ability to make decisions, and you should not pre-empt a best-interest's decision merely on the basis of a person's age, appearance, condition, or behaviour.
 Assume that people are able to make decisions, unless it is shown that they are not.
-If you have concerns about a person's level of understanding, you should check this with them, and if applicable, with the people supporting them. - Give people as much support as they need to make decisions.
-You may be involved in this you might need to think about the way you communicate or provide information, and you may be asked your opinion. - Does the individual have all the relevant information to make the decision?
-If there is a choice of options, has information been provided on the alternatives? - The communication needs of the individual must be taken into account, and the information must be presented in a way that makes sense to them.
-Different communication methods must be explored, including obtaining professional or carer advice and support. - What are risks and benefits of the decision? - People have the right to make unwise decisions.
+If you have concerns about a person's level of understanding, you should check this with them, and if applicable, with the people supporting them. - Consider how you can best support someone to make decisions - Does the individual have all the relevant information to make the decision?
+If there is a choice of options, has information been provided on the alternatives? - Take into account the communication needs of the individual, and offer information in a manner appropriate for that person.
+Consider different communication methods, and you may need to obtain professional or carer advice and support.
+For example, an individual may communicate a decision non-verbally, for example through behaviour, body language or facial expressions.
+Be mindful to take the whole person's response into account (for example, someone may say 'yes' but other things such as body language or facial expressions may suggest they don't understand or agree).

+- What are risks and benefits of the decision? - People have the right to make unwise decisions.
 The important thing is that they understand the implications.
-If they understand the implications, consider how risks might be minimised.

-- When it comes to decision-making, you could be involved in a minor way, or asked to provide more detail.
+If they understand the implications, consider how risks might be minimised - When it comes to decision-making, you could be involved in a minor way, or asked to provide more detail.
 The way you provide information might influence a person's ultimate decision.
-A person may be receiving support that is not in-line with the MCA, so you must be prepared to address this. - If someone is not able to make a decision, then the person helping them must only make decisions in their "best interests".
+A person may be receiving support that is not in-line with the MCA, so you must be prepared to address this and encourage carers/family members to support the person they care for to make the decision in a way that is in line with the MCA. - If someone is not able to make a decision, then the person helping them must only make decisions in their "best interests".
 This means that the decision must be what is best for the person, not for anyone else.
-If someone was making a decision on your behalf, you would want it to reflect the decision you would make if you were able to. - Find the least restrictive way of doing what needs to be done - In particular contexts, for example activity people living with dementia, it may be appropriate to ensure you have an understanding of all participants' mental capacity through conversations with partner organisations/settings, carers and the individual themselves as appropriate
+If someone was making a decision on your behalf, you would want it to reflect the decision you would make if you were able to. - Find the least restrictive way of doing what needs to be done - In particular contexts, for example activity with people living with dementia, it may be appropriate to ensure you have an understanding of all participants' mental capacity - through conversations with partner organisations/settings, carers and the individual themselves as appropriate they like and don't like doing.
+It's also important to have an agreement with the person who has enrolled the adult in activity about how different types of decisions will be made on a day-to-day basis.
+They may also complete a registration form for the project (see Creating a Safe Environment).